LEGAL EXCELLENCE THROUGH

 The fifth generation included Mike Leinberger, who has since passed away, Hennie Aucamp, Pieter Viljoen (who remains at the firm), George Avvakoumides (a member of the Pretoria Bar) and of course John Mullins himself.
 These were the (then) attorneys who passed the torch to the present, sixth generation.

-Today, the firm consists of fourteen directors: Marius van Staden, Pieter Viljoen, Tina Lefteris-Kartoudes, Rob Hayes, Wayne Forrester, Markus Haasbroek, Kaizer Makole, Stefan Booyens, Jonathan Hendey, Marleen Gresse, Dian van der Walt, Magdel van Biljon, Reneilwe Hopane and Fairooz Abdul Kader.
-Each of these attorneys offer specialised expertise and manage thriving practices with the expert professional assistance of the firms Senior Associates, Associates and Professional Assistants, a further compliment of eighteen professionals, who may very well form part of the next generation of Savages!
+Today, the firm consists of seventeen directors: Marius van Staden, Pieter Viljoen, Tina Lefteris-Kartoudes, Rob Hayes, Wayne Forrester, Markus Haasbroek, Kaizer Makole, Stefan Booyens, Jonathan Hendey, Marleen Gresse, Dian van der Walt, Magdel van Biljon, Fairooz Abdul Kader, Thabile Kumalo, Helen Vlok, Mariette Havemann and Stephen Leinberger.
+Each of these attorneys offer specialised expertise and manage thriving practices with the expert professional assistance of the firms Senior Associates, Associates and Professional Assistants, a further compliment of twenty one professionals, who may very well form part of the next generation of Savages!

 5, 10th Street, (corner of Brooklyn Road & Justice Mahomed Street), Menlo Park, Pretoria, 0081